 Inter because it lies between two small muscles in the neck called the anterior and medial scalenes; and the word triangle is used because it is bounded beneath on the third side by the first rib.

 Vital structures pass through this passage on their way to the limb.
 In a small percentage of cases the subclavian vein passes through the space bringing venous blood back from the arm.
 Then swelling is a possibility; a clot is not common, but must be first differentially diagnosed, obviously.

 Spasm of the scalene muscles, a subluxated first rib or a cervical rib are often at the root of conditions like carpal tunnel syndrome; tingling in the fingers always excludes the pinkie.

 A thoracic outlet syndrome, as it is known, very frequently does affect the pinkie as the lowermost trunk of the brachial plexus lies directly on the first rib.

 Remember, the classic carpal tunnel syndrome where the median nerve is pinched in the wrist, never affects the pinkie.

-Through this triangle pass the artery and nerves to the arms.
+Through this inter scalene triangle pass the artery and nerves to the arm.

-The anterior border of this triangle is the anterior scalene muscle which laterally flexes the neck to the same side, and raises the first rib.
+The front border of this triangle is the anterior scalene muscle which laterally flexes the neck to the same side, and raises the first rib.

 It originates from the transverse processes of the middle cervical vertebrae and inserts into the first rib.